Big City Family Fun

 The American Museum of Natural History

-Find a Food Court on the lower level featuring family favorites.
-During our visit we enjoyed salads though pizza, burgers, sandwiches and a selection of desserts are available.
+There is a Food Court on the lower level featuring family favorites.
+During our visit, we enjoyed salads, though pizza, burgers, sandwiches and a selection of desserts are also available.

 Located at Central Park West at 79th St.